 Even if you only pick up paper and pencil when something is needling you, journaling pays some of the richest returns in discovering your heart.
 “How else can we learn about ourselves if not by forcing our hands to tell the truth about our hearts?”
 Nicole Johnson writes.
 It is incredible to see the way feelings and conclusions you did not know you even had slip out the end of a pencil.
 Then you know how much more to pray.
 Journaling is like a farmer tilling the soil – only this is the earth of your life that’s being tilled.
 The seeds of truth sink in much deeper, and God shapes wisdom in your heart. [emphasis added.]

 And some advice for those of you intimidated by the very thought of journaling:

 I would like to add that a book such as THIS ONE can be very helpful especially if you are not familiar with God’s word.
-It was where I sought “reassuring truths” when facing my own overwhelming season of pain and loss.
+It was where I sought “reassuring truths” when faced with an overwhelming season of pain and loss.
 I think that is why the first passage struck me so deeply… as Much Afraid accepted Sorrow and Suffering as her companions on the journey, their names were changed to Joy and Peace.

 The above image features two different words I had prayerfully chosen as part of my annual One Little Word challenge.
 As I worked through my own sorrow and suffering, I grieved and allowed God’s reassuring truths bring me to a place of wholeness.
 Journaling through the experience just as the author described, was key to my emotional healing.